AirwareSolutionsLimited/PodspecsStaging/InstallationAndroid.md

 }

 dependencies {
-    implementation("com.airware:services-library-android:1.0.0")
+    implementation("com.airware:core-services-android:1.0.0")
+    implementation("com.airware:location-services-android:1.0.0")
+    implementation("com.airware:infrastructure-services-android:1.0.0")
 }
 ```

 # Use the library in your Android project
-To start using the library in your Android project, add
+To start using the library in your Android project, add imports for the services you use
+**import** com.airware.services.locationservices.AirwareLocationService
-**import** com.airware.services.AirwareServices
+**import** com.airware.services.AirwareInfrastructureService

 # Sample app
-Source code is provided for sample apps for [iOS (Swift)](https://github.com/AirwareSolutionsLimited/AirwareServicesIos) and [Android (Kotlin)](https://github.com/AirwareSolutionsLimited/AirwareServicesAndroid) which demonstrate use of the library.
+Source code is provided for sample apps for [iOS (Swift) and Android (Kotlin)](https://github.com/AirwareSolutionsLimited/AirwareServicesSampleCode) which demonstrate use of the library.

 # Documentation
 Documentation for the Library API is available with the source and online [AirwareServicesLibrary (airwaresolutionslimited.github.io)](https://airwaresolutionslimited.github.io/AirwareServicesLibrary/)